-Figure X.1-1: 5GC deployment unit with service agents implementing
+Figure X.1-1: Deployment unit: 5GC functionality and co-located Service Agent(s) implementing peripheral tasks

-If deployed as a service mesh, an SCP service agent, i.e. a service communication proxy, is co-located with 5GC functionality and provides each deployed unit with indirect communication and indirect discovery.
+In this deployment example, an SCP Service Agent, i.e. a service communication proxy, is co-located with 5GC functionality and provides each deployed unit with indirect communication and delegated discovery.

-Figure X.1-2 shows an overview of the deployment scenario where an SCP is deployed as a service mesh.
-For SBI-based interactions with other 5GC functionalites, a consumer communicates through its service agent via SBI (1).
-Its service agent selects a target producer based on the request and routes the request to the producer’s service agent (3).
-What routing and selection policies a service agent applies for a given request is determined by routing and selection policies pushed by the service mesh controller (2).
-Information required by the service mesh controller may be pushed by the service agents to the service mesh controller.
+Figure X.1-2 shows an overview of this deployment scenario.
+For SBI-based interactions with other 5GC functionalites, a consumer (5GC functionality A) communicates through its Service Agent via SBI.
+Its Service Agent selects a target producer based on the request and routes the request to the producer’s (5GC functionality B) Service Agent.
+What routing and selection policies a Service Agent applies for a given request is determined by routing and selection policies pushed by the service mesh controller.
+Information required by the service mesh controller is pushed by the Service Agents to the service mesh controller.

+In this deployment, the SCP manages registration and discovery for communication within the service mesh and it interacts with an external NRF for service exposure and communication across service mesh boundaries.
+Operator-defined policies are additionally employed to generate the routing and selection policies to be used by the Service Agents.

 Figure X.1-2: SCP Service mesh co-location with 5GC functionality

-In this deployment architecture, as shown in Figure X.1-2, the SCP functionality (left) maps in a deployment (right) to an SCP control function (SCPC) and sidecars (SCPS) co-located with each functionality (A, B, NRF in this example).
-The SCP functionality is performed by the sidecar proxies, while the SCP control function ensures that the routing and selection policies are distributed to the deployed SCP sidecars.
-The SCP may manage registration and discovery for communication within the service mesh (4) or interact with an external NRF (5) for service exposure and communication across service mesh boundaries.
-Operator-defined policies (6) may be additionally employed to generate the routing and selection policies to be used by the service agents.

 X.2 Communication across service mesh boundaries

-It is a deployment aspect whether a single service mesh should cover all functionality within a given deployment or not.
-Furthermore, in cases of communication across the boundaries of a service mesh, the service mesh routing the outbound message may neither know whether the selected producer is in a service mesh or not nor the internal topology of the potential service mesh where the producer resides.
+It is a deployment where a single service mesh covers all functionality within a given deployment or not.
+In cases of communication across the boundaries of a service mesh, the service mesh routing the outbound message knows neither whether the selected producer is in a service mesh nor the internal topology of the potential service mesh where the producer resides.

-In such a deployment, as shown in Figure X.1-3, after producer selection is performed, routing policies on the ougoing service mesh need only be aware of the next hop.
+In such a deployment, as shown in Figure X.1-3, after producer selection is performed, routing policies on the ougoing service mesh are only aware of the next hop.

-Given a request sent by A (1), A’s Service Agent will perform producer selection based on the received request.
-If the selected producer endpoint is determined to be outside of Service Mesh 1, A’s Service Agent will route the request to the Egress Proxy (3).
-For a successful routing, the Egress Proxy must be able to determine the next hop of the request.
-In this case, this need be the Ingress Proxy of Service Mesh 2 (4).
-The Ingress proxyof Service Mesh 2 is, based on the information in the received request and its routing policies, be able to determine the route for the request (5).
-Subsequently D receives the request (6).
-No topology information need be exchanged between Service Mesh 1 and Service Mesh 2 besides a general routing rule towards Service Mesh 2 (e.g. a FQDN prefix) and an ingress proxy destination for requests targeting endpoints in Service Mesh 2.
+Given a request sent by A, A’s Service Agent will perform producer selection based on the received request.
+If the selected producer endpoint (e.g. D) is determined to be outside of Service Mesh 1, A’s Service Agent routes the request to the Egress Proxy.
+For a successful routing, the Egress Proxy needs to be able to determine the next hop of the request.
+In this case, this is the Ingress Proxy of Service Mesh 2.
+The Ingress Proxy of Service Mesh 2 is, based on the information in the received request and its routing policies, able to determine the route for the request.
+Subsequently, D receives the request.
+No topology information needs to be exchanged between Service Mesh 1 and Service Mesh 2 besides a general routing rule towards Service Mesh 2 (e.g. a FQDN prefix) and an Ingress Proxy destination for requests targeting endpoints in Service Mesh 2.

 Figure X.2-1: Message routing across service mesh boundaries